Man sitting at work desk

 We invest your money

-All contributions paid to your PSS account are invested, but as a contributor, your final benefit is calculated using the formula FAS x ABM (see How it works).
+All contributions paid to your account are invested, but as a contributor, your final benefit is calculated using the formula FAS x ABM (see How it works).
 The tax components of your benefit may vary depending on the amount of contributions paid and the net returns from their investment over time, minus fees and costs.

-PSS offers two investment options to preserved members—Default Fund and Cash Option.
+offers two investment options to members—Default Fund and Cash Option.
 As a contributor, you’re required to be in the default fund, but if you preserve your benefit, you’ll have a choice with the investment option for your funded amounts.

 Investment options